 Science has changed our lives and is vital to the world’s future prosperity, and all pupils are taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 We encourage pupils to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

-§ are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.
+- Be equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future.

 At Northbourne we also use our Forest School environment to further our science learning by promoting the world around us.
 Children have opportunities to explore different areas of science through experiential learning such as using identification keys, recognising seasonal changes and learning the science behind practical skills such as fire lighting.